kevinfarrugia/react-recipes/recipes/lifecycle.md

 _This article reflects the React 16.4 API_

-[There are two ways](./components.md) of defining components: as simple functions or as classes.
+[There are two ways](./components.md) of defining components: as functions or as classes.

 React constantly adds and removes elements from the DOM to reflect the state of your application.
-Each individual element in your app's component tree goes through three phases throughout its lifetime:
+Each individual element in your app's element tree goes through three phases throughout its lifetime:

 * __Mounting__ is when React first adds the element to the DOM;
 * __Updating__ is when React updates the DOM to match the element's props and state;